justingamble/nfl_rushing/README.md

 #### Installation
 1. Install PostgreSQL from https://www.postgresql.org/download
-2. Install version 1.11.3 of Elixir (preferably compiled with Erlang/OTP 23)
-    1. If you are using asdf to manage Elixir versions, these commands can be used:

-3. Download this challenge code from https://github.com/justingamble/nfl_rushing
+2. Download this challenge code from https://github.com/justingamble/nfl_rushing
     1. Recommended: git clone git@github.com:justingamble/nfl_rushing.git
-    2. Alternatively, can download code as a zip file and then unzip the file inside a new directory.
+    2. Alternatively, download code as a zip file and then unzip the file inside a new directory.
-4. Change directory to the 'nfl_rushing' code directory.
+3. Change directory to the 'nfl_rushing' code directory.
     1. cd nfl_rushing
+4. Install version 1.11.3 of Elixir (preferably compiled with Erlang/OTP 23)
-5. If you are using asdf to manage Elixir versions, inside this directory ensure that Elixir 1.11.3 is being used:
+    1. If you are using asdf to manage Elixir versions, these commands can be executed inside the 'nfl_rushing' directory:
-    1.
+        /* Ensure asdf plugins are up-to-date */ asdf plugin-add erlang
+        asdf plugin-add elixir
+        asdf plugin-update erlang
+        asdf plugin-update elixir
+        /* Install erlang, and set it as the version to use in this directory */ asdf install erlang 23.3.4.2
+        asdf local erlang 23.3.4.2
+        /* Install elixir, and set it as the version to use in this directory */ asdf install elixir 1.11.3-otp-23
+        asdf local elixir 1.11.3-otp-23
 6. Run:
       mix setup
       mix do deps.get, compile
    to download the dependencies and compile the app.
 You may see some warning messages, these can be ignored.
-7. In your favourite editor, open 'config/config.exs' and look at the section starting with: config :music_db, MusicDB.Repo
+7. In your favourite editor, open 'config/dev.exs' and look at the section starting with: config :nfl_rushing, NflRushing.Repo

    These are the settings that the app will use to connect to your database, so double-check them to make sure they'll work.
 In particular, make sure